-How Do I Calculate My Final Take Home Pay in Manitoba?
+How do I Calculate My Final Take-Home Pay in Manitoba?

 Calculating take-home pay in Manitoba involves applying federal and provincial tax rates to your taxable income after deductions.
 The basic formula is: